-You should rely only on the information contained in this prospectus or contained in any prospectus supplement or free writing prospectus filed with the SEC, as well as the information incorporated by reference into this prospectus and any applicable prospectus supplement or free writing prospectus.
+You should rely only on the information contained in this prospectus or contained in any prospectus supplement or free writing prospectus filed with the SEC.
 If any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a subsequently filed document in this prospectus-the statement in the document having the later date modifies or supersedes the earlier statement.
 Any statement so modified or superseded will not be deemed, except as so modified or superseded, to constitute a part of this prospectus.